pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

-**Slide 13: AI Approach for Code Analysis** "Integrating AI, I aim to juxtapose ChatGPT's analysis with my parser for a better understanding of Rust code, exploring AI's potential to grasp complex programming concepts beyond traditional syntax analysis."
+**Slide 13: AI Approach for Code Analysis** Integrating AI, I aim to juxtapose ChatGPT's analysis with my parser for a better understanding of Rust code, exploring AI's potential to grasp complex programming concepts beyond traditional syntax analysis.

+I will be using **gpt-3.5-turbo** as it seems to be the state-of-art when it comes to efficient and speed as well as cost efficiency.
+It is also able to understand and generate human-like text.
+So for example, when I ask it to identify and describe instances of mutable and immutable borrows and ownership transfers in Rust code, it can apply its trained knowledge of programming concepts to analyse the code snippet accurately.

 ---